screwdriver-cd/guide/docs/user-guide/local.md

 ## Options
-The following options can be used in build command.
+The following options can be used with the build command:

 |option|describe|